10 Reasons to be Thankful on Thanksgiving, Despite Your Awful Divorce

 By Jackie Pilossoph, Founder, Divorced Girl Smiling, the place to find trusted, vetted divorce professionals, a podcast, website and mobile app.

 That first Thanksgiving when you’re going through a divorce can be brutal.
-It’s hard to feel thankful when you’re trying to cope with your awful divorce, and all you can think about is that your marriage is over, your kids are crying, finances might feel stressful, and the future is scary.
+It’s hard to feel thankful when you’re trying to cope with your awful divorce, and all you can think about is that your marriage is over, your kids are hurting, finances might feel stressful, and the future is scary.
 But I know you know this deep in your heart: There are so many reasons to be thankful on Thanksgiving, despite your awful divorce.

 It’s not easy, but this article is about focusing on all the things you have to be thankful for, despite your awful, awful divorce.